Dare to err and to dream. Deep meaning often lies in childish plays.

 There were a few occasions when we, surprisingly, took first place.
 But that was no indicator of whether we’d ridden better than any other time.
 No measure of my abilities as a rider.

-But that doesn't make it permanent.
-It doesn't prove us better deep down inside, just glossier on the surface.
+But that doesn’t make it permanent.
+It doesn’t prove us better deep down inside.

 Losing doesn’t either.
 There’s no glory as a martyr in today’s world.

 But what does your horse think of you?
-This opinion is less fickle.
-It's unbiased and real.
+His opinion is less fickle.
+It’s non-political and lacks fearful judgement.

 A person needs a little madness, or else they never dare cut the rope and be free.